patrick-kidger/diffrax/docs/usage/extending.md

 !!! warning

-    In practice the APIs provided by these abstract base classes is now pretty stable.
+    In practice the APIs provided by these abstract base classes are now pretty stable.
 In principle however they may still be subject to change.